kubedb/docs/docs/guides/mongodb/schema-manager/initializing-with-snapshot/index.md

     resources:
       requests:
         storage: 100Mi
-  terminationPolicy: WipeOut
+  deletionPolicy: WipeOut
 ```

 Here,

 - `spec.version` is the name of the MongoDBVersion CR.
 Here, we are using MongoDB version `4.4.26`.
 - `spec.storageType` specifies the type of storage that will be used for MongoDB.
 It can be `Durable` or `Ephemeral`.
 The default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create the MongoDB using `EmptyDir` volume.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 - `spec.allowedSchemas` specifies the namespace and selectors of allowed `Schema Manager`.
-- `spec.terminationPolicy` specifies what KubeDB should do when a user try to delete the operation of MongoDB CR. *Wipeout* means that the database will be deleted without restrictions.
+- `spec.deletionPolicy` specifies what KubeDB should do when a user try to delete the operation of MongoDB CR. *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
-Learn More about these [HERE](https://kubedb.com/docs/latest/guides/mongodb/concepts/mongodb/#specterminationpolicy).
+Learn More about these [HERE](https://kubedb.com/docs/latest/guides/mongodb/concepts/mongodb/#specdeletionpolicy).

 Let’s save this yaml configuration into `mongodb.yaml` Then create the above `MongoDB` CR